 Psychoanalysis is a cooperative discovery and empowerment process between therapist and client where the client’s issues are not seen as medical nor as conditions to “treat”.

-The relationship between therapist and client is professional, yet complex.
-The dynamic is not one of an all knowing all seeing expert “helping” or “treating” a client, but rather the therapist is a guide and “fellow traveler” on the client’s journey.
+The relationship between therapist and client is professional yet complex.
+The dynamic is not one of an all-knowing, all-seeing expert “helping” or “treating” a client, but rather the therapist is a guide and “fellow traveller” on the client’s journey.

-In psychoanalysis and holistic psychology the person is seen as a whole, not as a “patient” who has “conditions” to “treat”.
-Thus a major aspect of the work between therapist and client is on self exploration and development.
-Because a process of development is very personal, dynamic and fluid, assessment methods can not be easily used to identify specific outcomes.
+In psychoanalysis and holistic psychology, the person is seen as a whole, not as a “patient” who has “conditions” to “treat”.
+Thus a significant aspect of the work between therapist and client is self-exploration and development.
+Because a process of action is very personal, dynamic and fluid assessment methods can not be easy to identify specific outcomes.

 By the very nature of the work, the client often does not know what they aim to “achieve” from the process, merely because they need to work on their personal development.